 You can’t just hire people, pay them with a wad of cash every two weeks and then lather, rinse, repeat.
 Start by learning everything you need to know about becoming an employer.

-The Small Business Administration outlines the steps you need to take and everything you need to consider, like getting an employer identification number (EIN), tax withholding, wage and tax reporting, employee eligibility verification, workers’ compensation insurance, quarterly federal taxes and record keeping requirements.
+The Small Business Administration outlines the steps you need to take and everything you need to consider.
+They include getting an employer identification number (EIN), tax withholding, wage and tax reporting, employee eligibility verification, workers’ compensation insurance, quarterly federal taxes and record keeping requirements.

 There’s a lot to think about, but it’s manageable.
 Now that you have the government’s blessing, it’s time to work on a hiring strategy.